ghgasimovhikmat/.Net-Angular/README.md

 Paging, Sorting, Searching and Filtering

-Many more things as well

 Tools you need for this course

-In this course all the lessons are demonstrated using Visual Studio Code, a free cross platform code editor.
-You can of course use any IDE you like and any Operating system you like... as long as it's Windows, Linux or Mac
+using Visual Studio Code, MSSSQLSERVER a free cross platform code editor.